 How To Apply Neem Oil

-Thankfully, the rules are pretty simple and easy to remember.
+Thankfully, the rules of neem oil for plants are pretty simple and easy to remember.

-Neem oil is safe for many species, but it doesn’t distinguish between beneficial and harmful insects when used topically as a foliar spray on plants.
+Neem oil is safe for many plant species but doesn’t distinguish between beneficial and harmful insects when used topically as a foliar spray on plants.

-Its ability to disrupt hormones can also create health risks under certain circumstances.
+Neem oil works by having the ability to disrupt insect hormones and can also create health risks under certain circumstances.

 Here’s a key list of when you should avoid using certain neem products:

 - NEVER use foliar sprays during the day, as bees and other beneficial insects and pollinators may contact it.
 Read Neem Oil and Bees.

 - NEVER use neem foliar sprays near a beehive, as the wind may carry droplets to the nest.